Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Experimental Setup and Procedure

 All tasks will be completed in a single session lasting approximately 30 minutes.
 The experiment will be programmed and administered in Gorilla (Anwyl-Irvine et al., 2019).
 Participants will be brought into a room in the Human Neuroscience Lab at Boston College and seated in front of a 23-inch Dell U2312HM monitor (1920 × 1080 px) approximately 65 cm from the screen.
 Audiotry information will be presented over Sony ZX110 headphones to ensure consistent audio presentation and minimize background noise.
 The experimental tasks will be fixed and presented in this order: informed consent, single word VWP, and a demographic questionnaire.
-The entire experiment can be viewed on Gorilla at this link:.
+The entire experiment can be viewed on Gorilla.

 Before the main task, an instructional video will demonstrate the calibration procedure.
 Calibration will occur twice—once at the start and again after 30 trials—with up to three attempts allowed each time.
 In each calibration phase, participants will view nine calibration targets and five validation points, looking directly at each target as instructed.
 Participants will then complete four practice trials to familiarize themselves with the task.
 Each trial begins with a 500 ms central fixation cross, followed by a preview display of four images located in the screen’s corners.
 After 1500 ms, a start button appears at the center; participants click it to confirm fixation before hearing the spoken word.
 The images remain visible throughout the trial, and participants indicate their response by clicking the image corresponding to the spoken target.
 A response deadline of 5 seconds will be used.
 Eye movements are recorded continuously during each .
 Following the main VWP task, participants will complete a brief demographic questionnaire, after which they will be thanked for their participation.